-&lt;sup>10 The experiences of Spain and Portugal in making the transition to democracy and returning the armed forces to their appropriate place in society has been particularly helpful to the new democracies.
-See for example, the Rose-Roth Seminar on "Defence in Democratic Societies.
-The Portuguese experience", Lisbon, 20-22 April 1995.
+10 The experiences of Spain and Portugal in making the transition to democracy and returning the armed forces to their appropriate place in society have been particularly useful examples to the new democracies.
+See for example, the Rose-Roth Seminar on "Defense in Democratic Societies.
+The Portuguese experience," Lisbon, 20-22 April 1995.
 The particular role of the Turkish armed forces is also frequently noted in discussions of civil-military relations and the influence of history and political culture on the place of the military in society.

-professionals who spend their time studying and perfecting the business of war and the management of the armed forces.
-Secondly, at some stage these military activities must come under the scrutiny of the political leadership to ensure that they are consistent with, and reflect, political aims and priorities.
-And thirdly, implicit in this situation in which the military accept the primacy of politics is the responsibility of the political side to ensure that it exercises informed judgement.
+here to make three points.
+First, there are certainly many areas that are rightfully the preserve of the military professionals who spend their time studying and perfecting the business of war and the management of the armed forces.
+Second, at some stage these military activities must come under the scrutiny of the political leadership to ensure that they are consistent with, and reflect, political aims and priorities.
+Third, implicit in this situation in which the military accept the primacy of politics is the responsibility of the political side to ensure that it exercises informed judgment.

-4. The Role of the Executive
+The Role of the Executive

-The executive of any nation comprises the democratically-elected or appointed leadership, whether President or Prime Minister, or both, plus the permanent cadre of civil servants and military officers.
-It is responsible for allocating defence its appropriate place in the nation's priorities, for adjudicating between competing claims, and for ensuring defence requirements are consistent with political goals and economic resources.
-In other words, the executive is responsible for seeing the "big picture" and for defining the national strategy within which defence must be set.
-The executive is normally responsible for the decision to go to war - with legislative approval - and for the strategic command and control of any conflict.
-Clarity of responsibility and the line of authority is obviously crucial.
+The executive of any nation comprises the democratically elected or appointed leadership, whether president or prime minister, or both, plus the permanent cadre of civil servants and military officers.
+It is responsible for assigning defense its appropriate place in the nation's priorities, for adjudicating between competing claims, and for ensuring that defense requirements are consistent with political goals and economic resources.
+In other words, the executive is responsible for seeing the "big picture" and for defining the national strategy within which defense must be situated.
+The executive is normally responsible for the decision to go to war (with legislative approval) and for the strategic command and control of any conflict.
+Clarity, both of responsibility and in the line of authority, is obviously crucial.

-Within the executive, the Ministry of Defence together with the General Staff is responsible for the "hands on" organisation and management of the defence establishment and for the running of the armed forces.
-This includes responsibility for the deployment and employment of armed forces, for the development of strategy and doctrine, for defence plans and budget, for personnel policy, and for their education, training and equipping.

-The Ministry of Defence has to reconcile military requirements with real world political and economic constraints and also to arbitrate between the various services.
-The Ministry must also establish the degree of autonomy of the armed forces and the degree of intrusiveness of political supervision.
+Within the executive, the ministry (or department) of defense, together with the general staff, is responsible for the hands-on organization and management of the defense establishment and for the operation of the armed forces.
+This includes responsibility for the deployment and employment of armed forces, for the development of strategy and doctrine, for defense plans and budgets, for personnel policy, and for education, training, and equipping of troops.
+The ministry of defense has to reconcile military requirements with real-world political and economic constraints and also to arbitrate between the various services.
+The ministry must also establish the degree of autonomy of the armed forces and the degree of intrusiveness of political supervision.